greg-js/arch-wiki-md-repo/wiki/_content/english/Xorg.md

 ### Why do I get a green screen whenever I try to watch a video?

 Your color depth is set wrong.
 It may need to be 24 instead of 16, for example.

+### SocketCreateListener error

+If X terminates with error message "SocketCreateListener() failed", you may need to delete socket files in `/tmp/.X11-unix`.
+This may happen if you have previously run Xorg as root (e.g. to generate an `xorg.conf`).